materialsproject/pymatgen/docs/installation.rst

 3. pyhull 1.3.6+: For generation of phase diagrams.
 4. PyCifRW 3.3+: For reading and writing Crystallographic Information Format (CIF) files.
-5. requests 0.14+: For the high-level interface to the Materials API.
+5. requests 1.0+: For the high-level interface to the Materials API.

 Optional Python Libraries
 -------------------------
 Optional python libraries that are required if you need certain features

-1. scipy 0.10+ (highly recommended) - For use in Gaussian smearing.
+1. scipy 0.10+ (highly recommended): For use in Gaussian smearing.
-2. matplotlib (highly recommended): For plotting (e.g., Phase Diagrams).
+2. matplotlib 1.1+ (highly recommended): For plotting (e.g., Phase Diagrams).
-3. VTK with Python bindings (http://www.vtk.org/): For visualization of crystal structures using the pymatgen.vis package.
+3. VTK with Python bindings 5.8+ (http://www.vtk.org/): For visualization of crystal structures using the pymatgen.vis package.
-4. Atomistic Simulation Environment or ASE : Required for the usage of the adapters in pymatgen.io.aseio between pymatgen's core Structure object and the Atoms object used by ASE.
+4. Atomistic Simulation Environment or ASE 3.6+: Required for the usage of the adapters in pymatgen.io.aseio between pymatgen's core Structure object and the Atoms object used by ASE.
 Get it at https://wiki.fysik.dtu.dk/ase/.
-5. OpenBabel with Python bindings (http://openbabel.org).
-Required for the usage of the adapters in pymatgen.io.babelio between pymatgen's Molecule and OpenBabel's OBMol.
+5. OpenBabel with Python bindings (http://openbabel.org): Required for the usage of the adapters in pymatgen.io.babelio between pymatgen's Molecule and OpenBabel's OBMol.
 Opens up input and output support for the very large number of input and output formats supported by OpenBabel.